falenn/k8sPlayground/devices/qat/README.md

 3. Run ./db.sh to start the docker conatiner that exposes a nginx proxy that forwards traffic on port 12345 to a local unix socket.
 Currently, there is a test http server listening in the same container on unix:/var/run/nginxproy.sock.

-4. Use wget https://host:12345 to recieve http responses from the proxied http server.
+4. Use wget --no-check-certificate http://host:12345 to recieve http responses from the proxied http server.
 If the certificate is valid, then the nginx proxy will preform TLS encryption on the incoming/outgoing traffic and forward unencrypted traffic to the unix socket.

+5. Copy the docker crt to ./ and run wget -S --secure-protocol=auto --ca-certificate=server.crt https://host:12345 for an https connection.